List of genres: Devotional

 Devotional film is an Indian film genre.
-Also known as bhakti films, these are primarily based on the lives of historical or legendary devotees.
-Such films may be based on Indian mythology, religious literature, or the Puranas.
+Also known as bhakti films, these are primarily based on the lives and stories of deities, other fantastical beings of religious significance and historical or mythological devotees.
+Such films may be based on Indian scriptures, religious literature, or the Puranas.
 Also known as the puranic genre.
 Up to 1923, 70% of Indian films belonged to this genre.
 However, after a number of such films started failing, the film industry began experimenting with other genres such as historical dramas and "socials" – films with contemporary settings.
 A sub-type of this genre is the amman film, revolving around characters' worship to Amman, an incarnation of Shakti.

 Drama

 Within film, television, and radio (but not theatre), drama is a genre of narrative fiction (or semi-fiction) intended to be more serious than humorous in tone, focusing on in-depth development of realistic characters who must deal with realistic emotional struggles.
 A drama is commonly considered the opposite of a comedy, but may also be considered separate from other works of some broad genre, such as a fantasy.

 Given the broad definition of this genre, listed below are subgenres of drama that are not also associated with another genre (e.g. dramedy, also known as comedy-drama):